-The Tertiary Pila Spi reservoirs at the Demir Dagh and Zey Gawra fields have also not yet produced on a sustained basis, however, are assigned a 75% chance of development factor based on the successful appraisal drilling of the Tertiary reservoir at the Banan field.
-Based on operator intent to develop the Tertiary Pila Spi reservoir at the Zey Gawra field, where the oil quality is known (light oil), the related resources are classified as development pending.
-Resources related to the Tertiary Pila Spi reservoir at the Demir Dagh field are classified as development unclarified.
+The Tertiary Pila Spi reservoirs at the Demir Dagh and Zey Gawra fields have also not yet produced on a sustained basis, however, the Tertiary Pila Spi reservoir at the Banan field (Banan West fault block) has produced and sustained production.
+The Tertiary Pila Spi reservoirs have similar risks as the Cretaceous and Jurassic reservoirs with regard to established technology, economics, and concession expiration.
+However, oil gravity, technical maturity and operator intent to develop are uncertain at this time.
+Additional appraisal drilling may be required before a firm commitment to further develop is made.
+The Corporation plans to drill one well in the Zey Gawra field targeting the Tertiary Pila Spi reservoir in 2020.
+Based on the successful appraisal drilling of the Tertiary reservoir at the Banan field and operator intent to develop the Tertiary Pila Spi reservoir at the Zey Gawra field, where the oil quality is known (light oil), the related resources are classified as development pending and assigned a 75% chance of development.
+Resources related to the Tertiary Pila Spi reservoir at the Demir Dagh field are assigned a 30% chance of development factor and are classified as development unclarified.